Charles Rogers (wide receiver): Professional career

-The Detroit Lions selected Rogers with the second overall pick in the 2003 NFL Draft, one pick ahead of University of Miami wide receiver Andre Johnson.
+The Detroit Lions selected Rogers with the second overall pick in the 2003 NFL draft, one pick ahead of University of Miami wide receiver and future Pro Football Hall of Fame inductee Andre Johnson.

 Rogers caught 22 passes for 243 yards and three touchdowns during his first five games of the 2003 season, before breaking his clavicle during a one-on-one drill with Dré Bly in practice, leaving him out for the season.
 On the third play of the 2004 season, against the Chicago Bears, Rogers suffered another broken clavicle, knocking him out for the season.
 He was so devastated by the injury that the Lions allowed him to go home for the remainder of the season.
 Years later, Lions general manager Matt Millen said that in hindsight, he made a mistake by letting Rogers be away from the team for an extended period of time.

 Rogers was suspended for four games in 2005 for a third violation of the NFL's substance abuse policy.
 As a result of this violation, the Lions filed a grievance, claiming that his drug suspension violated a clause in his contract, which meant Rogers was obligated to return $10 million of the $14.2 million the Lions gave him in bonuses.

 Upon his return from suspension, Rogers played only nine games, with three starts, and was declared inactive for four games.
 He caught 14 passes for 197 yards and one touchdown.

 On September 2, 2006, Rogers was released by the Lions.
 New coach Rod Marinelli was not impressed with Rogers' humdrum effort during training camp; he said of Rogers' release, "We picked the men that are right for this football team.
 It's behind us."
 He worked out thereafter for the Miami Dolphins, New England Patriots, and Tampa Bay Buccaneers in 2006.
 However, he was not signed due to his 40-yard dash times of 4.8 seconds.
 At his peak, he ran the 40-yard dash in 4.4 seconds.

 In October 2008, an arbitrator hired by the Lions ruled that Rogers had to repay the team $8.5 million.
 However, Rogers did not repay that money, and the Lions filed a lawsuit against him.
 In April 2010, U.S. federal judge Julian A. Cook ruled that Rogers had to pay $6.1 million of his signing bonus.
 In an interview in 2017, regarding the money owed the Lions, Rogers stated that he planned on filing for bankruptcy.